basarat/typescript-book/docs/compiler/program.md

 ## Program

+Defined in `program.ts`.
 The compilation context ([a concept we covered previously](docs/project/compilation-context.md)) is represented within the TypeScript compiler as a `Program`.
 It consists of `SourceFile`s and compiler options.

 ### Usage of `CompilerHost`